cytttabc/EGAD/README.md

-EGAD:A Edge-Guided Attention Network for Airport Runway Images Dehazing From Aircraft Landing Perspective
+EGAD: An Edge-Guided Attention Dehazing Network for Aircraft Landing Views

 The project is built with PyTorch 3.8, PyTorch 1.8.1.
 CUDA 11.2,